Last Updated on June 10, 2025

 You can also buy numerous gold mining companies or other ETFs that allow you to buy a diversified range of gold miners such as the GDX or the GDXJ.

-Read More: How To Be A Better Gold Investor
+Read More: How To Invest In Gold For Beginners

 Read More: Offshore Gold Storage: 3 Benefits Of Holding Gold Overseas